 I also went to a showers area in some part of the university and had a shower and washed my hair.
 Without a towel I dried myself as best I could using the shower curtain.
 I loved the dim light, the warm water, the continuity of clean.

-One of my favorite memories is sleeping on a chair in an apartment in Haight Ashbury, covered with my quilted robe.
-It was red and white in this tiny print of flowers and vines.
-It was so pretty.
+One of my favorite memories is sleeping on a chair in a Haight Ashbury apartment.
+I slept covered with my quilted robe.
+It was so pretty: red and white in this tiny print of flowers and vines.
 In any case, I would wake up in the morning and find this Hells Angel standing near by, guarding me.
 I mean, really, isn’t that ever a lovely memory?

 I suppose in part I was being guarded because I was a virgin, though I never mentioned it.
 I think it somehow showed in my idealism.
 I think there was a way in which I appreciated people without a sense of sex and the pleasure of passion.

 I am reminded of the Mount Tamalpais Rock Festival where the Hells Angels were in charge of Lost Children.
-Or else that was at Monterey.
-But I think it was Mount Tamalpais.
 That was before I met the Hell’s Angel who would guard me.

 I remember being hungry at the festival and wondering what I was going to do without money.

-In any case, I asked one of the men whether, if I told them that my grandfather was a charter member of the Knights of Columbus in Stevens Point, where I came from, could I and my friend Jay have hamburgers, even though we didn’t have any money?
+I asked one of the Knights of Columbus men whether, if I told them that my grandfather was a charter member of the Knights of Columbus in Stevens Point, where I came from, could I and my friend Jay have hamburgers, even though we didn’t have any money?
 He said yes.
 So, we had these really wonderful hamburgers.

 What’s my point?
 Overall, I think that the majority of people long for the ideal.
 I think that when we dress in a way that inspires them to think of the ideal, that they are likely to want to protect us and their own need for the ideal.

 To this end, I think it’s good to choose clothes that look good.
-Good in the true meaning of the word.
+Good in the true sense of the word.